hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/ConfigurationOverview.md

-Rest of the chapter will first explain the configuration items listed below.
+Rest of the chapter first explains the configuration items listed below.

 - Network
 - Group